 Final Fantasy VII stands tall as the best Final Fantasy to date, and to some degree maybe the best RPG ever made.
 This is the game that injected life. and popularized the RPG genre in the US and the world.

 A Story Worthy of Remembrance

-The Mako reactors suck Mako out of the planet, and then converts it to energy in order to power up cities and factories.
-However, Mako is the life of the planet, so the planet is slowly dying, and that’s why the eco- terrorist group (AVALANCHE) is trying to destroy the reactors.
+The Mako reactors suck Mako out of the planet, and then converts it into energy in order to power up cities, and factories.
+However, Mako is the life of the planet, so the planet is consequently dying, and that’s why the eco- terrorist group (AVALANCHE) is trying to destroy the reactors.

-The story is full twists and shocks, the story develops in such way that it leads the player to make assumptions about the plot and then maybe an hour or two down the stretch shocks the player by presenting an event that was totally unexpected.
+The story is full twists and shocks.
+The game’s plot develops in such way that it leads the player to make assumptions about what is going on, and then maybe an hour or two down the stretch shocks the player by presenting an event that was totally unexpected.
 Perhaps it is because the characters past is so complicated.

 Strong Villains have always been important to me, and I am pleased to say that Final Fantasy VII has the best villain in any RPG that I have played (And I have played lots of them).
-The villain in Final Fantasy VII is cold, stoic and looks intimidating.
+The villain in Final Fantasy VII is cold, stoic, and looks intimidating.
 His past is a mystery that you will slowly unravel as you play.

-I must mention however that the relationship between the hero, and the villain is peerless.
+I must mention, however, that the relationship between the hero, and the villain is peerless.
 Cloud knows Sephiroth, and conversely Sephiroth knows Cloud.
 What is really interesting is that Sephiroth knows more about Cloud than Cloud knows about himself.

-If FFVII’s plot was just about solving Cloud’s, and Sephiroth’s secret past the plot would still be a great literary masterpiece (as far as games go).
-But to my delight FFVII has much more going on its story.
+If FFVII’s plot was just about solving Cloud’s, and Sephiroth’s secret past, the plot would still be a great literary masterpiece (as far as games go).
+But to my delight, FFVII has much more going on its story.

-Trust me on this you won’t find a better story elsewhere.
+Trust me on this, you won’t find a better story elsewhere.
 FFVII’s epic tale might never be surpassed.

 During battles however, the game characters look amazingly well, close to those found on the FMVs.
 The over world map is wonderfully huge!
-You will appreciate the over world map more once you get the airship, and the submarine.
+Leaving Midgar is quite an eye opening experience.
+I appreciated the over world map more once I got the airship, and the submarine.

 Sound wise the game shows the brilliance of Nobuo Uematsu.
 Final Fantasy VI is still Uematsu’s best work, but Final Fantasy VII sounds just as good.
-The songs I really liked the most were the Aeris theme and the main game’s theme that played in the world map.
+The songs I really liked the most were Aeris’ theme and the main game’s theme that played while on the world map.

 A Polished Experience